sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 > A Creation Operator can be called as standalone functions to create a new Observable.

 Notes:
-Différencier le role de l'opérateur
+Différencier le rôle de l'opérateur

 ##==##